-# Actions or movements of the sea and storm surge are not covered (unless the storm surge damage occurs at the same time as damage caused by storm).
+# Actions or movements of the sea and loss or damage caused by storm surge (unless the storm surge damage occurs at the same time as damage caused by a storm) are not covered.
 We don't cover retaining walls or flood damage to wharves, jetties, pontoons, other exclusions apply.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.